 The boundaries between love and work are blurred too in “Reeling,” but here these flirtatious beginnings serve as a way for Kitsune to feel trapped by her complicity.
 When Kitsune meets the Agent, she is immediately drawn to him, explaining: “I had never seen such a handsome person in my life” and “I met his gaze and giggled, embarrassing myself” (Russell 34).
-She dreams of their life together even after she realies he has drugged her: “I even let myself imagine that the Agent might marry me” (Russell 37).
+She dreams of their life together even after she realizes he has drugged her: “I even let myself imagine that the Agent might marry me” (Russell 37).
 She drinks the potion to impress him, discovering later that the other women had to be held down and forced to ingest it, and her reflection that “I drank the tea of my own free will” (42) is both the cause of her shame and a denial that she entered into a contract she did not understand the terms of.
 While Kitsune is the only one who willingly drank the potion, the other women were also excited to reel for the empire:

 we were sisters already, spinning identical dreams in beds thousands of miles apart, fantasizing about gold silks and an “imperial vocation.”
 We envisioned our future dowries, our families’ miraculous freedom from debt.
 We thrilled to the same tales of women working in the grand textile mills, where steel machines from Europe gleamed in the light of the Meiji sunrise.
 (Russell 25)